mwskwong/resume-v2/README.md

 ## To Do

+- [ ] Rewrite tests
+  - [x] Hero
+  - [ ] About
+  - [ ] Experience
+  - [ ] Education
+  - [ ] Contact

+- [ ] New feature - Show related skills in the working experience timeline

-1. Investigate Next.js 13 new features adaptation
+- [ ] Investigate Next.js 13 new features adaptation
-    1. `app/` directory
+  - [x] `app/` directory
       Keep track on when CSS-in-JS is supported https://beta.nextjs.org/docs/styling/css-in-js
-    2. Turbopack
+  - [ ] Turbopack
       Currently some features are not implemented